 Sunday in the Park

-For 37 years, Oakland Cemetery has hosted Sunday in the Park in early October.
-This event is a Victorian street festival where guests are encouraged to dress in Victorian and steam-punk costume and participate in the costume contest.
-Events include story tellers, historic walking tours, carriage rides, live music, an artists’ market, Teddy Bear Tea, and food trucks.
+For 45 years, Oakland Cemetery has hosted Sunday in the Park in late September or early October.
+This event is a Victorian street festival encourages guests to dress in costume and participate in the historical costume contest.
+Events include story tellers, historic walking tours, carriage rides, live music, an artists’ market, and food trucks.

 Sunday in the Park is a good way to get out, experience some history, and enjoy the gardens of the cemetery the way the Victorians intended.